-Long Play Liberation stands in solidarity with the Black Lives Matter movement.
-Long Play Liberation is a performance, protest, playlist, and meditative process, ingrained in daily practice as a way to focus and project hope, celebrating and centring Blackness as the quotidian symbol of transformation.
+A performance, protest, and playlist, Long Play Liberation (2020) dwells in solidarity with Black Lives Matter as a way to focus and project hope, celebrating and centring Blackness as a symbol of transformation, healing, and renewal.

-Empowered by enactments of present and possible conditions of liberation for black people, anarchic juxtapositions – performance installation, lecture demonstration, film, dance and ritual – reposition late nineteenth and early twentieth century local seats of government – the Grade II listed Old Stratford Town Hall, and Newham Town Hall.
+Motivated by redistributions of power and expressions of Black joy — brought about by sustained enactments of present and possible conditions of liberation for black people — this solo features anarchic juxtapositions of performance installation, lecture demonstration, moving image, dance, and ritual that reposition late nineteenth and early twentieth century local seats of government: the Grade II listed Old Stratford Town Hall, and Newham Town Hall.

-Transcending these sites from civic buildings into liminal spaces for extemporaneous, negotiable exchange, audiences encounter the fire, brilliance and scintillating matter of Black life, accompanied by music of Black origin in various permutations.
+Transcending these sites from civic buildings into liminal spaces for extemporaneous, negotiable exchange, audiences encounter Black life, accompanied by music of Black origin in various permutations.

-A safe place to find a way to be in synchrony with the environment and the complexity of mixed and conflicting emotions and oppositional forces coming together – life, joy, and celebration / death, pain, and mourning; inspiration and experience / boredom and ignorance; vulnerability / strength; resting and waking; power and fatigue – Long Play Liberation refracts the hyperadaptabilty and spacious materiality and radiance of Blackness.
+A safe place to find a way to be in synchrony with the environment and the complexity of mixed and conflicting emotions and oppositional forces coming together – life, joy, and celebration / death, pain, and mourning; inspiration and experience / boredom and ignorance; vulnerability / strength; resting and waking; power and fatigue – Long Play Liberation (2020) refracts hyperadaptable, material, and ephemeral Blackness.

 Sound Engineer: Jack Hale